-Informant Will Show FBI Knew About Bribery Scheme And Its Ties to Uranium One
+Informant Will Show FBI Knew About Bribery Scheme And Its Ties to Uranium One - www.independentsentinel.com

 Clinton Spokesperson Nick Merrill said, “This latest iteration is simply more of the Right doing Trump’s bidding for him to distract from his own Russia problems.”

-Nobody is supposed to look at the real Democrat Russia collusion and profiteering so long as there is an ongoing fabricated witch hunt into the nonexistent Trump Russia collusion.
+Nobody is supposed to look at the real Democrat Russia collusion and profiteering so long as there is an ongoing fabricated witch hunt into the nonexistent Trump-Russia collusion.

-Adam Schiff tweeted an investigation of Hillary is bending to Trump and it would be “the end of the DoJ”.
+Adam Schiff tweeted that an investigation of Hillary would be “the end of the DoJ”.

 If the AG bends to pressure from President Trump and his allies, and appoints a special counsel to investigate Trump’s vanquished rival, it could spell the end of the DOJ as an independent institution. https://t.co/RkcL9Rsf8t